patrickenfuego/FFEncoder/README.md

 ## Dependencies

-> For Windows users, PowerShell 7 is a supplemental installation and will will be installed alongside PowerShell 5.1
+> For Windows users, PowerShell 7.x is a supplemental installation and will will be installed alongside PowerShell 5.1

+> **NOTE**: PowerShell 7.3 completely changed the way string arguments are parsed with third party executables.
+I have updated the code to support this, and it should be backward compatible to version 7.0.0.
+If issues are found, please let me know

 - ffmpeg / ffprobe
 - PowerShell v.
 7.0 or newer
 - Mkvtoolnix (optional, but highly recommended)
 - VapourSynth (optional)
+- Dolby Encoding Engine (DEE) (optional)

 For users with PowerShell 7.2 or newer, the script uses ANSI output in certain scenarios to enhance the console experience.